 Grill experts talk a lot about direct heat versus indirect heat.
 What do they mean?
 Direct and indirect are two different ways to cook your food— direct heat is very hot and cooks food very quickly.
 Whereas, grilling with indirect heat is more like cooking with oven.
 The type of cooking you choose has more to do with how thick the food is.
 The great thing is, you can set your grill up to do both.
 That’s ideal if you have food that cooks at different rates.
 So, for example, you can cook steaks with direct heat and ribs with indirect heat.

 Types of food for direct heat: Thinner foods with less water and sugar content cook better with direct heat.
 For example, steaks, fish, veggies and other tender foods.

 Indirect heat is cooking on the cooler side of the grill.
 When the lid is on your grill and you place your food away from the heat source, the grill acts like an oven.
 It’s a great way to cook if your food has high sugar content, is thicker, or if you want to slow roast or barbecue your food.
 You can also start your foods in the direct zone and transfer them to indirect to finish them.
 Temperatures in this zone are usually around 225 degrees, so it will take longer to cook your foods, much like when you bake with an oven.

-Cook tougher and larger foods like roasts, ribs and whole chickens with indirect heat.
+Types of food for indirect heat: Cook tougher and larger foods like roasts, ribs and whole chickens with indirect heat.

 How to Set Up Two Zone Cooking

 For gas, you’ll just light half the burners and charcoal you push the coals to one side.
-Check out our article about setting up two zone cooking.